anitaposch/learn-bitcoin/manuscript/810-earn-bitcoin.md

 * [Lolli](https://www.lolli.com/) earn bitcoin when you shop at over 1,000 stores
 * [Pei](https://getpei.com/) link almost any debit or credit card
 * [Satsback](https://satsback.com/en) earn sats back from online stores
-* [LN Pay](https://lnpay.co/faucets/) You can create your own lightning faucet and pay back your audience in bitcoin.
+* [LN Pay](https://lnpay.co/faucets/) create your own lightning faucet and pay back your audience in bitcoin.
-* [Purse](https://purse.io) You can use Bitcoin to buy on Amazon and get a discount
+* [Purse](https://purse.io) use bitcoin to buy on Amazon and get a discount
+* [Satsy](https://satsy.com/) earn sats while you shop online, take surveys and play games

+## Gaming
+* [Thndr Games](https://thndr.games/games) win bitcoin prizes while playing
+* [Zebedee](https://zebedee.io/) with the ZEBEDEE Wallet you can play games with bitcoin, send payments inside messaging apps, collect donations on your livestream and a lot more
+* [Bitcoin Bounty Hunt](https://bitcoinbountyhunt.com/) a shooter game, where you can earn satoshis
+* [Satoshis Games](https://satoshis.games/) gaming platforms and an NFT marketplace for artists

 ## Earn through investing
 * [SunExchange](https://thesunexchange.com/) offset your carbon footprint, buy solar cells and earn bitcoin - [Interview with founder Abe Cambridge](https://anita.link/104)
+* [Blockstream Mining Note, STOKR](https://blockstream.com/finance/bmn/) participate in Bitcoin mining through purchasing the STOKR security token

 ## Mining
 Be aware, there are a lot of mining scams out there.
 Even I fell for one some years ago.
 That's why I never touched that possibility again.
 Now more legitimate businesses are launching in that space.

 * [Compass](https://compassmining.io/) A service that helps to buy, install and host mining hardware
-* [Blockstream](https://blockstream.com/mining/) enterprise-class mining facilities, and management
+* [Blockstream Mining](https://blockstream.com/mining/) host your mining rigs with Blockstream's enterprise-class mining facilities and management

 ## Lending & Borrowing
 * [DeFi Rate](https://defirate.com/) Overview of lending and borrowing rates